Skip to Content

 The best part is that Rocky Mountain National Park is open 365 days of the year – so, even if you’ve explored all of the park’s hiking trails (which is highly unlikely) you probably haven’t seen them when the seasons change.

-Along with the impressive peaks, Rocky Mountain National Park holds some beautiful lakes too.
-The serenity of Emerald Lake and Dream Lake is well worth the – sometimes a bit treacherous – mountain journey.
+Along with its impressive peaks, Rocky Mountain National Park holds some beautiful lakes too.
+The serenity of Emerald Lake and Dream Lake is well worth the – sometimes slightly tricky – hike it takes to get to them.

-Tip: Drive along Trail Ridge Road, which opens in late May every year.
-Here you’ll find the high-altitude Alpine Visitor Centre.
-It’s the highest of its kind in the USA.
+Drive along Trail Ridge Road, which opens in late May every year to go to the high-altitude Alpine Visitor Centre which is the highest of its kind in the US.

 Great Sand Dunes National Park and Preserve